edualvarado/unity-footprints/README.md

 Finally, we use a linear plastic model for terrain compression along with a ray-casting method to map the estimated forces into the respective ground deformation.
 Parameters such as the Young Modulus of Elasticity *E* or Poisson ratio *ν* can be modified to change the behavior of the terrain under deformation.

-*For more information, please refer to the paper.*
+*For more information about the method and mathematical background behind the approach, please refer to the paper.*

 <a name="Instructions"></a>
 ## Instructions